jrobinson2786/Data_Analytics_Portfolio/SQL Projects /DX Retention, Misc. Player Stats, /README.md

 NOTE: A Dx analysis typically explores player number of players on D0 - launch, D1 - the first day, D14, & D30.
 THIS Dx analysis is created around the data which doesn't have that many days.
 I suppose I could have just labeled the dates to fit, but for demonstrative purposes, I didn't think that it really mattered.

 * I started by creating tables by importing CSV files.
-* I begin the analysis by completing the Dx analysis with the output depicting the number of players on the target day.
+* I took the "player_deaths" column and used them for "player_logins" in order to begin to work out a retention metric.
+For the duration of the project, that property is actually used to analyze player deaths.
 * Next, I determined the average player lifetime, the percentage of people who are playing above average, as well as identified the top 3 players who's playtime was above the average.
 * Next, I ranked the players based on the total amount of damage each player took, calculated the average amount of damage taken, and identified the players who took the most/least amount of damage.
 * I then identified the players who died the most/least.